memaddict/Spell-Checker-OUI-2019/README.md

 - :japan: Custom HashMap implementation

-- :palm_tree: Okasaki RedBlack Trees with bad code quality
+- :palm_tree: Okasaki RedBlack Trees

 - :grey_question: Basically hashes one file as dictionary and checks other file with it